Maumagnaguagno/HyperTensioN/README.md

 # HyperTensioN [![Build Status](https://travis-ci.org/Maumagnaguagno/HyperTensioN.svg)](https://travis-ci.org/Maumagnaguagno/HyperTensioN)
 **Hierarchical Task Network planning in Ruby**

-Hypertension is an Hierarchical Task Network Planner written in Ruby, which means a description of how tasks can be accomplished using method decomposition is required to achieve a plan.
+Hypertension is an [Hierarchical Task Network](https://en.wikipedia.org/wiki/Hierarchical_task_network) Planner written in Ruby, which means a description of how tasks can be accomplished using method decomposition is required to achieve a plan.
 HTN is used as an acronym for Hypertension in medical context, therefore the name was given.
 In order to support other planning languages a module named **[Hype](#hype "Jump to Hype section")** will take care of the conversion process.
 With hierarchical planning it is possible to describe a strategy to obtain a sequence of actions that executes a certain task.
 It works based on decomposition, which is very alike to how humans think, taking mental steps further into primitive operators.
-The current version has most of its algorithm inspired by PyHop/SHOP, with backtracking and unification added.
+This project was inspired by [Pyhop] and [JSHOP].

 [Download and play](../../archive/master.zip) or jump to each section to learn more:
 - [**Algorithm**](#algorithm "Jump to Algorithm section"): planning algorithm explanation.